 ~ Jeanne Barrett - Nevada Humane Society

 "The bronze portrait is just terrific!
 I can't believe all the amazing detail.
 I couldn't be happier.
 Thank you for doing such a great job!"

 ~ Link Piazzo

-Slater was awarded the honor of sculpting a life size full-figure portrait of Reno philanthropist Link Piazzo as he looked when he was a WWII Army Air Corps Pilot Captain.
+Slater was awarded the honor of sculpting a life size full-figure military portrait of Reno veteran and philanthropist Link Piazzo as he looked when he was a WWII Army Air Corps Pilot Captain.
 He flew 67 missions, and was awarded 14 metals for his service, including the Distinguished Flying Cross award.

 Slater’s first meeting with Link was in his upstairs office above his Sporting Goods Store.
 Though born in 1918 and 88 years of age at that time, Link was eager to show Slater many of his awards and Sporting Goods memorabilia.
 He had autographed photos of himself with some of professional sport celebrity greats throughout the years.
 Slater was immediately impressed with Link’s clarity of mind and infectious spirit as he related story after story of his full to overflowing life.

 When it came to talking about how he wanted to remember in bronze, Link was adamant that he wanted a realistic sculptural portrait of himself as he looked during WWII.
 He said, “I don’t want to be remembered as an old guy.
 What the fun in that!”

 Slater paid great attention to all the little details of WWII veteran Piazzo’s portrait and to the accuracy of his full military uniform.
 The finely finished life size bronze casting was installed in the new Humane Society Museum in Reno, Nevada.
 It was unveiled during a live telethon on April 23rd, 2006.
 Link loved animals and donated more than a million dollars to the Nevada Humane Society so they could increase the size of their facility and house more animals waiting for adoption.